AWARD PROGRAM OVERVIEW

 The British Columbia Reconciliation Award recognizes individuals, groups and organizations who demonstrate exceptional leadership, integrity, respect, and commitment to furthering the Calls to Action outlined in the Truth and Reconciliation Commission of Canada’s report; and/or inspired others to do so.

-The Award program provides an opportunity to publicly acknowledge the work of those individuals, groups and organizations committed to furthering the principles of reconciliation in British Columbia.
-Any person, group or organization may submit nominations for the Award with exceptions noted below.
+The award program provides an opportunity to publicly acknowledge the work of those individuals, groups and organizations committed to furthering the principles of reconciliation in British Columbia.

 DATES TO REMEMBER

-Nominators may start the online form, save it, then return to complete and submit it by the closing date.
-The completed form and all nomination materials by must be submitted by January 20 @ 11:59 p.m. for the nomination to be considered.
+The completed nomination form and all materials must be by submitted by January 31 @ 11:59 p.m. for the nomination to be considered.

 Any person, group or organization may submit nominations for the award with exceptions noted below: